 Overview

-Ivanna Sang Een Yi is a scholar of Korean literature, culture, and performance.
-Her research focuses on the performative dimensions of living oral traditions as they interact with written literature and the environment from the late Chosŏn period to the present.
-Her current book project, Continuing Orality and the Environment in Korean Literature, examines the flourishing of Korean oral traditions such as p'ansori (epic dramatic storytelling) and sijo (lyric poetry) through transformative encounters with writing, the environment, and recording technology.
-The monograph engages Indigenous perspectives and theories from the Americas to illuminate ways in which land has been treated as a sentient interlocutor rather than a commodity by Korean singers and writers both before and after the rise of global capitalism.
-She is also working on a second monograph project which examines the representation of nonhuman animals and interspecies relationships in modern and contemporary Korean literature.
-Before coming to Cornell, she was a Visiting Assistant Professor at the University of Colorado Boulder and a Korea Foundation Postdoctoral Fellow at Washington University in St. Louis.
+Her current book project, Voices Inscribed by Land: Continuing Orality and the Environment in Korean Literature, examines the flourishing of Korean oral traditions such as p'ansori (epic dramatic storytelling) and muga (shamanic chant), through transformative encounters with writing, the environment, and recording technology.
+Centering decolonial thought and the more-than-human, the monograph engages Indigenous perspectives and theories from the Americas to illuminate ways in which land has been treated as a sentient interlocutor rather than a commodity by Korean singers and writers before and after the rise of global capitalism.
+She is also working on a second monograph project that examines the representation of more-than-human animals, interspecies communication, and multispecies relationships in Korean and Korean diasporic literature.

 Research Focus

-• Modern and Contemporary Korean Literature and Culture
+- Modern and Contemporary Korean Literature and Culture

-• Late Chosŏn Oral Performance
+- Late Chosŏn Oral Performance

-• Environmental Humanities
+- Environmental Humanities

-• Ecocriticism (Literature and Environment)
+- Ecocriticism (Literature and Environment)

-• Native American Literatures and Cultures
+- Native and Indigenous Literatures and Cultures

-• Comparative and World Literatures
+- Comparative and World Literatures

 Publications